AOhiok/postgresql-install/README.md

 postgresql-install
 ==================

-bash script for installing postgres automatically
+A bash script for installing postgres automatically